 When to use?

-What’s the Danger?
+What’s the danger?

 The difficulty with people who are high compete (which a large percentage of buyers are) is that competitive styles overuse competition.
-This means that the other party knows exactly what behaviour to expect and can prepare more easily.
-In a power imbalance negotiation, high compete behaviour is very likely to lead to deadlock - which will get you nowhere.
-They may also be more interested in “winning" rather than reaching an agreement.
+This means that the other side knows exactly what behavior to expect and can prepare more easily.
+In a negotiation of roughly equal power, highly competitive behavior is very likely to lead to deadlock.
+A deadlock situation will likely get you nowhere.
+High competes may also be more interested in “winning” than reaching an agreement.

-The most important thing to remember is: Don't Cave In!
-Some people say that they make concessions in the face of a competitive negotiator demanding a concession - in order to create goodwill.
-Don't listen to these self deluders, they're bleeding profits.
-Appeasing competitive negotiators doesn't create goodwill - it just creates requests for more concessions.
-What's more, a competitive style negotiator will see you as weak, and come back for more.
-Restate your position firmly using strong language (not 'we'd like' or 'want', but rather: 'we require' or 'need') and never reward bullies.
+The most important thing to remember is: Don’t cave in!
+Some people say they will make concessions in the face of a competitive negotiator demanding a concession to create goodwill.
+However, this bad advice can result in a massive loss of profits.
+Appeasing competitive negotiators doesn’t create goodwill.
+Instead, your attempt to appease just creates requests for more concessions.

 Accommodate (I Lose – You Win)